 Pelion is actually a mountain in the south eastern part of the Thessaly region of Greece, forming a peninsular with several traditional and unique villages.
-The nearest airport is Volos, the biggest town in the Pelion region.
+The nearest airport is in Volos, the biggest town in the Pelion region.
 Volos is actually a great starting point and good place to base yourself if you want to explore the region and stay by the sea.

+It’s 203 miles (326km) from Athens by car or bus, approx. 4 to 5 hours driving (depending on traffic and weather).
 You can also travel to Volos from Thessaloniki in the north of Greece, and is actually nearer – 134 miles (215km).
 The journey takes about 2.5 hours.
 There are many regional buses that connect to Volos, timetable here.
 For more information on flights to Volos, see here.

 The Villages of Pelion